San Joaquin College of Law: Bar pass rate

-For the July, 2022 California bar exam, the school's pass rate for first-time takers was 51% vs. a statewide average of 66.8%.
-Among the twenty-one California law schools with thirty-five or more first-time takers, SJCL ranked eighteenth.
-In order to evaluate the "qualitative soundness of a law school's program of legal education," the State Bar of California requires all California-Accredited Law schools to provide cumulative bar passage rates for the previous five years.
-For 2018-2022, SJCL's cumulative five-year bar pass rate was 76.3%.
+For the July, 2023 California bar exam, the school's pass rate for first-time takers was 32% vs. the statewide average of 65%.
+Among the twenty-three California law schools with thirty or more first-time takers, SJCL ranked twenty-first.

+In order to evaluate the "qualitative soundness of a law school's program of legal education," the State Bar of California requires all California-Approved Law schools to provide cumulative bar passage rates for the previous five years.
+For 2018–2022, SJCL's cumulative five-year bar pass rate was 76.3%.

 San Joaquin Agricultural Law Review

 The San Joaquin Agricultural Law Review has been published by SJCL students since 1990, making it the oldest of the three law reviews in the United States focusing on agriculture law.

 New American Legal Clinic

 The New American Legal Clinic (NALC) is a non-profit immigration law clinic that operates out of San Joaquin College of Law.
 There is both a classroom and practical component to the clinical course which is offered every fall, spring and summer session.
 There is a director and legal director as well as clinical staff that instruct and assist the students in completing and filing cases with the Department of Homeland Security/USCIS as well as the immigration courts.
 Cases are handled by students and supervised by professors.
 The NALC Clinic is also recognized as a source of information for media, practitioners, immigrants’ rights groups and collaboratives and agricultural and other industry employers in the Central San Joaquin Valley of California.